stevemiles70/Acronis-Teknov8-AzureDR-EvalGuide-Draft01/README.md

 * **Part 1 - Deploy Acronis Agent**: In this step, you'll deploy the Acronis Agent; this can be carried out directly from the Azure Portal via a VM extension, or it can be downloaded directly on the VM to be protected by downloading an install file via a browser from the Acronis portal.

-* **Part 2 - Configure Acronis Agent**: In this step, you'll configure the protection of the VMs; this will include creating a recovery plan as well as implementing connectivity between the Azure and Acronis platforms.
+* **Part 2 - Configure Acronis Disaster Recovery**: In this step, you'll configure the protection of the VMs; this will include creating a recovery plan as well as implementing connectivity between the Azure and Acronis platforms.

 * **Part 3 - Explore the management and operation of your Acronis DR solution**: With your deployment completed, you're now ready to explore many of the management and operational aspects within the Acronis portal.